 Notional contracts can work for you

-“Ideally, contractors should have an appropriate contract in place, and seek a Confirmation of Arrangements from their client,” continues Whittaker, “but we have successfully defended clients whose actual contracts were only just contracts for services but whose notional contracts put them outside of IR35.
+Ideally, contractors should have an appropriate contract in place, and seek a Confirmation of Arrangements from their client but some contractors have successfully been defended whose actual contracts were only just contracts of service (i.e. caught by IR35) but whose notional contracts put them outside of IR35.

-This, according to Whittaker, is another reason why the notional contract is so important.
-“If the upper level contract between the agency and the client differs from the lower level contract between the contractor and the agency, for example by not including a right of substitution, the notional contract could work to the contractor’s advantage.”
+This is another reason why the notional contract is so important.
+If the upper level contract between the agency and the client differs from the lower level contract between the contractor and the agency, for example by not including a right of substitution, the notional contract could work to the contractor’s advantage.